 Are you like me, where being productive is like an adrenaline rush?
 Where accomplishing and getting things off of your list brings a great feeling of satisfaction?
 There is absolutely nothing wrong with that.
 The world needs people like us to get things done.
 However…

-Do you think this quest for being productive sometimes robs you of joy that could be embraced?
+Do you think this quest for being productive sometimes robs you of joy?

 So the other day I tried a little experiment and was quite surprised by the results.
 My flight arrived a little bit early; I raced through the airport to be pleasantly surprised to see my bag already making its way around the baggage carousel.
 I reached up with all of my might and pulled that large suitcase off taking no casualties with me.

 So, here I was with extra time to spare before my ride would arrive.
 I always find unexpected time to be a fabulous dilemma.

 As you may have figured out by now, waiting is not a problem for me.
 I pulled out my bag full of tasks to complete.
 I whipped out my computer, hooked into the airport Wi-Fi, and set out to be efficient with the extra time I had acquired.

 As I sat there, I could hear a commotion in the airport of laughter and shrieks of delight as people were walking into the baggage claim area.
 I thought to myself, hmm what would it be like to just sit and observe these people and accomplish nothing?
 After all, this was extra time; I had not expected.

 The motto I use so often came to mind,